How to Investigate Animal Cruelty in NY State – A Manual of Procedures

 5. Take photographs of the animal at the scene and/or at the veterinarian’s office.
 Obtain a signed statement from the veterinarian indicating that the animal has been beaten and the animal’s condition.

-6. You can charge the person with cruelty under Section 353 of the Agriculture and Markets law.
+6. You can charge the person with animal cruelty under Section 353 of the Agriculture & Markets Law or under Section 353-a, felony animal cruelty, or both.

 NOTE: With regard to dogs, exercise caution if you arrest the individual at the scene, as a dog may attack an officer who is arresting its owner.